Jovans55/ArithmeticCPU/README.md

 ### Time to get crazy

 Yes you read that right it's getting crazy up in here!
-You can chain commands, it was annoying how much I typing is needed so I fixed it!
+You can chain commands, it was annoying how much typing is needed so I fixed it!

 By just adding a semicolon ; to the end of the command you chain commans.